-15 Flow releases to benefit pallid sturgeon are considered to be a plus-up.

-- systematic season-long outside monitoring at use locations.
+- System- and reach-scale geomorphology and vegetation monitoring will continue throughout the Extension.
+This monitoring is necessary to evaluate physical response to mechanical, sediment, and flow actions and natural events.
+It is also anticipated that physical process research may be necessary to test hypotheses associated with flow releases to influence channel morphology. - Full-scale sediment augmentation monitoring will continue to be evaluated throughout the Extension. - Least tern and piping plover research and monitoring efforts will be scaled back prior to the Extension.
+Trend monitoring will consist of bi-monthly river and off-channel habitat surveys and systematic season-long outside monitoring at use locations.
 Targeted tern or plover research projects are not anticipated to be necessary during the Extension. - Whooping crane monitoring will continue throughout the Extension.
-Targeted whooping crane research may be necessary to address uncertainties in the relationship between river flow, channel morphology, and crane use. - Flow releases to benefit pallid sturgeon will be monitored to identify the quantity of Program water that reaches the lower Platte and the corresponding increase in river stage.
+Targeted whooping crane research may be necessary to address uncertainties in the relationship between river flow, channel morphology, and crane use. - Additional research will be conducted on pallid sturgeon biology and habitat needs, pallid use of the Platte, and the relationship between pallid use and flow Flow releases to benefit pallid sturgeon will be monitored to identify the quantity of Program water that reaches the lower Platte and the corresponding increase in river stage.

-Adaptive Management Plan Implementation
+212 Adaptive Management Plan Implementation

-- Retain six-member Independent Scientific Advisory Committee. - Continue peer review of key Program science products relevant to decision making.
-16 - Continue production of State of the Platte Report. - Continue annual AMP Reporting Sessions.
+- Retain six-member Independent Scientific Advisory Committee. - Continue peer review of key Program science products relevant to decision making.16 - Continue production of State of the Platte Report. - Continue annual AMP Reporting Sessions.

-FIRST INCREMENT EXTENSION FUNDING
+217 FIRST INCREMENT EXTENSION FUNDING

-- Federal and State contributions will continue throughout the Extension using the existing 50/50 cost share - with credits for in-kind contributions from the States.
-Program implementation budget during the - Extension will be similar to current with the exception of a large reduction in land acquisition budget and - a reduction in the budget for water studies and infrastructure once major water projects are completed. - Key budget items and projected costs for a First Increment Extension are contained in Attachment X.
+- Federal and State contributions will continue throughout the Extension using the existing 50/50 cost share - 219 with credits for in-kind contributions from the States.
+Program implementation budget during the - Extension will be similar to current with the exception of a large reduction in land acquisition budget and - a reduction in the budget for water studies and infrastructure once major water projects are completed. - 222 Key budget items and projected costs for a First Increment Extension are contained in Attachment X.

-191 FIRST INCREMENT EXTENSION ORGANIZATIONAL STRUCTURE
+223 FIRST INCREMENT EXTENSION ORGANIZATIONAL STRUCTURE